 Health Professional Education Seminar Series

-This is a seminar series for students and faculty in the HPE field.
-It is typically held every two weeks over the fall and winter terms.
-Students and faculty have the opportunity to present work-in-progress for formative feedback from the Health Professional Education Community of Practice Group.
-This seminar series offers the opportunity for members of the group to present and discuss their scholarly work, prior to presenting at conferences, or to other groups.
+This is a seminar series for students in the HPE field.
+It is typically held every two or three weeks over the fall and winter terms.
+Students and faculty members have the opportunity to present work-in-progress for formative feedback from the Health Professional Education community of practice.
+This seminar series offers the opportunity for members of the group to present and discuss their scholarly work, prior to presenting at conferences, or to other groups, or as a means to test out and brainstorm about research ideas.
 MSc students take part in at least one presentation (e.g. thesis proposal, work-in-progress, practice talk as part of preparation for a conference presentation or defense preparation).
-PhD students present their thesis proposals here, once approved by their committees, and are encouraged to present other work-in-progress.
+PhD students present their thesis proposals, once approved by their committees, and are encouraged to present other work-in-progress.
 Faculty members are invited to share their work in this venue.
-Attendance is mandatory for MSc and PhD students in the first year of the program and highly recommended thereafter.
+Attendance is mandatory for MSc students in the first year and PhD students in the first two years of the program.
+It is highly recommended and encouraged that students continue to participate throughout their tenure in the program.

 All PhD students must pass a formal comprehensive examination as a requirement of the PhD degree:

 The exam consists of a written paper of publishable quality in peer-reviewed manuscript or book chapter format.

 The purpose of the candidacy examination is to:

 This paper will be evaluated by the Candidacy Examination Committee: the student’s supervisor, and two other individuals.
 Normally, all 3 examiners will have PhD-Level Training, and will have graduate membership in SGPS.
 Other individuals who may be external to the field, program, or university, can act as examiners as long as s/he is approved by the Health & Rehabilitation Sciences program.

 The exam must be completed successfully in order for students to begin the thesis phase.
 The Procedure, planning form, and evaluation form can be found on the HRS Program OWL web-site.